lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for election and ballot counting observation
 - rules, policies, and procedures for exit polls (what collected, from whom, released when)
 - rules, policies, and procedures for meetings and correspondence transparency around voloting infrastructure and offices and resources
-- standards guidelines benchmarks and audit materials
 - rules, policies, and procedures for foreign domestic local and internal interference with the attacks on the election process
 - rules, policies, and procedures for voter registration
 - rules, policies, and procedures for voter identification
+- for evaluation of best practice, performance, and ethics: standards, guidelines, benchmarks and audit materials